 It was only just light as they shot along the pavement.

 ‘Turn left here,’ shouted Patrick, ‘then go right.’
 A car drove down the road towards them and braked suddenly.
-The window wound down.
 ‘Keep going,’ hissed Polar, ‘quick down here.’
 Abigail pushed the controller over and the Furrari swung around the corner.
 The wind blew the fur back from her face.
 ‘Left!’ said Patrick, holding onto his scarf, ‘then keep straight on.’
 A stream of green glitter floated into the air behind them.
 A line of leafy hedges approached that Abigail thought she recognised.
+‘There!’ shouted the polar.
 There was the sound of a car at the end of the road.
-In panic Abigail pulled on the controller and the car turned in., shooting through the hedge.
+In panic Abigail pulled on the controller and the car turned in, shooting through the hedge.

 ’Look out!’
-They all ducked as a wall of green leaves hit the Furrari.
-Bouncing through, it skidded along the path and hit the front door with a bang!
+They all ducked as a wall of green leaves hit them in the face.
+Bouncing through, the Furrari skidded along the path and hit the front door with a bang!
 It all went quiet.

 ’We’re here,’ said Abigail, clambering off the car unsteadily.